Toluwanee/springboot-demo/README.md

 mvn clean package -DskipTests -U

-to build the jar file
+to build the jar file first.

 Ensure you are in the folder where you can see the pom.xml folder when you run 'ls' command.
 (Do not navigate to the folder)